Bredon Homology of Partition Complexes: Bredon homology and cohomology

 \section{Bredon homology and cohomology}

-In this section, we give general background on $G$-spaces and on their Bredon homology and cohomology.
-For us, a $G$-space $X$ is a simplicial set with a $G$-action.
-A $G$-map $f: X\to Y$ is a \emph{$G$-equivalence} if it induces an equivalence $X^K\to Y^K$ of fixed point sets for each subgroup $K$ of $G$.
-The map $f$ is an \emph{equivalence} if this condition simply holds for $K=\{e\}$, in other words, if $f$ is an ordinary (weak) homotopy equivalence of spaces.
+Let $G$ be a finite group.
+In this section, we give general background on $G$-spaces and on their Bredon homology and cohomology~\cite{Bredon}.

+We work simplicially.
+Thus, by a $G$-space $X$ we mean a simplicial set with a $G$-action.
+A $G$-map $f: X\to Y$ is called a \defining{$G$-equivalence} if it induces an equivalence $X^K\to Y^K$ of fixed point spaces for each subgroup $K$ of $G$.
+The geometric realization and the singular set functors preserve fixed points.
+It follows that if $f\colon X \to Y$ is a $G$-equivalence of simplicial sets, then the geometric realization of $f$ is an equivalence in the category of $G$-topological spaces.

 Given a $G$-space $X$, let $\Iso(X)$ denote the set of all subgroups of $G$ that appear as isotropy subgroups of simplices of $X$.
 The following lemma gives an economical criterion for recognizing $G$-equivalences.
+A proof can be found in~\cite[4.1]{Homology}, but it is older than this.

-\begin{lemma} \cite[4.1]{Homology} If $f: X\to Y$ is a map of $G$-spaces that induces equivalences $X^K\to Y^K$ for each $K\in \Iso(X)\cup\Iso(Y)$, then $f$ is a $G$-equivalence. \end{lemma}
+\begin{lemma} If $f: X\to Y$ is a map of $G$-spaces that induces equivalences $X^K\to Y^K$ for each $K\in \Iso(X)\cup\Iso(Y)$, then $f$ is a $G$-equivalence. \end{lemma}

+We next describe the Bredon chain and cochain complexes; to minimize redundancy, we handle both simultaneously, with the terms for cohomology in parentheses.
+Let $\mu$ be an additive, covariant (resp. contravariant) functor from finite $G$-sets to abelian groups, i.e., a functor taking coproducts of $G$-sets to sums (resp. products) of abelian groups.
+Such a functor will be called a homological (resp. cohomological) coefficient system for $G$.
+The functor $\mu$ can be extended to all $G$-sets by the formula